Kaldei/KCN/content/killchain/2_Vuln_Assessment.md

 ---
-title: 2 - Vulnerability Assessment
+title: 2 – Vulns Assessment
+summary: Vulnerability Assessment step – a note for finding and assessing vulnerabilities.
+description: Vulnerability Assesment step – a note for finding and assessing vulnerabilities.
 ---

 # Exploit Database